-Cross-functional projects are oceanographic research themes in line with major international and national programs (Future Oceans, Futures Coast, IMBER, SOLAS, LOICZ, LEFE, EC2CO, MISTRALS,

-ANR) and reflect the laboratory's commitment in some national programs such as the integrated programs in the Mediterranean (MERMEX, CHARMEX, HYMEX).
+Cross-functional projects are oceanographic research themes that are in line with major international and national programs (Future Oceans, Futures Coast, IMBER, SOLAS, LOICZ, LEFE, EC2CO, MISTRALS, and ANR) and reflect the laboratory's commitment in some national programs, such as integrated programs in the Mediterranean (MERMEX, CHARMEX, HYMEX).

-The areas of research must be supported by national funding (INSU, INEE, IRD, ANR, private sector, regional funding ...) and international funding (FP7, H2020, private sector ...) which ensure their durability over a period of 4-5 years.
+The areas of research must be supported by national funding (INSU, INEE, IRD, ANR, private sector, regional funding, etc.) and international funding (FP7, H2020, private sector, etc.), which ensure their durability over a period of 4-5 years.

-Overview on the on-going Cross-functional projects and Poles
+Overview on the On-going Cross-functional projects and Poles

 Schematic representation of the organization and functioning of Cross-functional projects and Poles at MIO

 The Observation Pole (MIO-OBS) aims to moderate and organize the observation activities of the laboratory, ensuring national commitments in connection with the SOMLIT and MOOSE programs while combining complementary observation capabilities of the institute and permitting the backing of more process-oriented research.